triton-inference-server/perf_analyzer/genai-perf/README.md

 ### GPU Telemetry

-During benchmarking, gpu metrics such as GPU power usage, GPU utilization, energy consumption, total GPU memory, are automatically collected.
+During benchmarking, GPU metrics such as GPU power usage, GPU utilization, energy consumption, and total GPU memory are automatically collected.
 These metrics are collected from the `/metrics` endpoint exposed by the [DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter), which must be running on the **same machine** as the inference server.